kevinwhitham/superlattice_structure_analysis/README.md

 # README #

-This is the readme document accompanying software to perform analysis on images of particles, currently called superlattice structure analysis.
+This is the readme document accompanying software to perform analysis on images of particles, currently called Superlattice Structure Analysis.
 This software is distributed under the GNU Public License (GPL) v.3.0.

 ### What is this repository for? ###